LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Related work

-However, a significant gap shown in the aforementioned studies is the lack of comprehensive investigation into the methods for generating \emph{auxiliary datasets} from existing robot data, as well as the implications of integrating such datasets.
-Our work LLaRA distinctively addresses this gap, marking a critical divergence from the concurrent studies.
-That is, in addition to directly supervising a VLM based on robot actions, LLaRA framework automatically generate multiple auxiliary datasets with complementary training objectives (from the existing robot trajectories).
-Such auxiliary datasets are designed to train a VLM to capture spatial/temporal relations between objects in the scene, enabling better scene representations.
-We experimentally confirm that such additional supervision significantly benefits robot action policy learning.
+In contrast, our method describes robot action using image coordinates in natural language, which creates a more intuitive link between vision and action without modifying the existing VLM model architecture.
+This enables a much more efficient transfer of the pretrained VLM to our robot VLA model.
+Moreover, all the aforementioned studies lack of comprehensive investigation into the methods for generating self-supervised \emph{auxiliary datasets} from existing robot data, as well as the implications of integrating such datasets for the training.
+Our work \modelname distinctively addresses this gap, marking a critical divergence from the concurrent studies.

-\section{Preliminary: Visual Instruction Tuning}
+\textbf{Self-supervised learning in robotics.} Self-supervised learning (SSL) has long been explored in robotics~\citep{pinto2016supersizing,sermanet2018time,yarats2019improving,laskin2020curl,schwarzer2020data}, with recent work showing a flavor of visual representation learning ~\citep{li2022does,li2024crossway,wang2023manipulate}.
+We introduce auxiliary SSL objectives (\ie pretext tasks) based on instruction prompts, motivated by similar ideas in computer vision~\citep{doersch2015unsupervised, yun2022time,svt2022, Walker2021PredictingVW}.
+More specifically, we create a set of domain-specific auxiliary datasets (\eg action or future prediction), that enable \modelname to understand information that is useful for the downstream robotics tasks, when used for finetuning.

+\section{Preliminary: visual instruction tuning}

-Visual Instruction Tuning is a framework to finetune a large Vision Language Model (VLM) using language as task instructions.
-The objective is to develop a general-purpose multimodal model capable of learning from diverse vision tasks described by language~\cite{huang2023visual}.
-A typical example of Visual Instruction Tuning is LLaVA~\cite{liu2023llava}, which consists of three neural networks as its model: a pretrained LLM \llm, a pretrained visual encoder $\theta_V$ and an adapter layer $\theta_{\text{MLP}}$.
+Visual Instruction Tuning is a framework to finetune a large Vision Language Model (VLM) using task-specific instructions.
+The objective is to develop a general-purpose multimodal model capable of solving diverse vision tasks described by language~\citep{huang2023visual}.
+A typical example of Visual Instruction Tuning is LLaVA~\citep{liu2023llava}, whose model consists of three components: a large language model~\llm, a visual encoder $\theta_V$ and an adapter layer $\theta_{\text{MLP}}$ (see \fref{fig:llava}).

 Consider a conversation data sample that contains a single image $x_v$ and user instruction text $x_l$ as inputs.
-During inference, the visual encoder $\theta_V$ and adapter layer $\theta_{\text{MLP}}$ process $x_v$ successively to produce a set of visual tokens that can be directly concatenated with the textual tokens of $x_l$ in language embedding space of LLM \llm.
+During inference, the visual encoder $\theta_V$ and adapter layer $\theta_{\text{MLP}}$ process $x_v$ successively to produce visual tokens that can be directly concatenated with the textual tokens of $x_l$ in language embedding space of \llm.
 Next, \llm autoregressively generates new tokens conditioned on both the visual tokens from $x_v$ and text tokens from $x_l$.
-These new tokens will be decoded into natural language as the output of the model.
+Finally, generated tokens are decoded into natural language as the output of the model.